edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 I separated the code for gathering the training/validation data sets in **load_data.py** from the code for training and saving the convolution neural network in **model.py**.

-The **load_data.py** code saves arrays **X_train.npy, y_train.npy** and **X_valid.npy, y_valid.npy** that contain the file paths for all of the driving images and their corresponding steering angles, including and tuned adjustments for left/right camera and lane-edge recovery driving.
+The **load_data.py** code saves arrays **X_train.npy, y_train.npy** and **X_valid.npy, y_valid.npy** that contain the file paths for all of the driving images and their corresponding steering angles, including tuned steering adjustments for left/right camera and lane-edge recovery driving.

 The **model.py** code loads these data set arrays and uses a Python generator to load batches of the image data into memory on demand as the Keras model fit training is executed.
 After 10 epochs of training is done, the model file **model.h5** and training history are saved.